Cookie consent management tool by TermsFeed Ice Skating Holidays on Natural Ice, Sweden | Nature Travels

 Health requirements/experience:

-For private groups, the tour can be adapted to accommodate different requirements/abilities.
+For private groups, the tour can be adapted to a certain extent to accommodate different requirements/abilities.

-The tour is suitable for skaters of different levels and daily distances and level of challenge can be flexible to a certain extent depending on experience/fitness.
+The tour is suitable for intermediate-advanced level skaters with a good level of fitness.
 However, proficiency of your skating technique can significantly influence the actual level of challenge encountered during the tour.
-Guests without previous experience of skating on natural ice may find the activity physically challenging and take time to develop confidence and improve technique.
+Guests without previous experience of skating on natural ice will find the activity more physically challenging and take time to improve their technique and should have additional fitness and stamina.

 NB: Perception of difficulty is very subjective.
 What is hard to one person may be easy for another and vice versa, depending on factors including level of fitness, age and previous experience.
 Weather conditions/temperatures can also dramatically affect the actual level of challenge encountered.